Building collapse kills four in India's Mumbai, scores trapped

 The building collapsed at about 5:45 a.m.
 (0015 GMT) and more than 110 people were still trapped by early afternoon, said Ram Barot, a official of the Municipal Corporation of Greater Mumbai.
 The corporation's employees were housed in the building.

-A neighbour in the next block said she heard a loud cracking sound as the building caved in.
+A neighbor in the next block said she heard a loud cracking sound as the building caved in.

-"As dust settled, I realised BMC building was gone," the neighbour, Catherine James, told Reuters.
+"As dust settled, I realized BMC building was gone," the neighbor, Catherine James, told Reuters.

 Rescue workers used six cranes to remove debris and they pulled dozens of people from the ruins.
 The building was believed to have been about 35 years old and home to about 20 families.